Darep/middleman-styleguide-template/README.md

 Then add the HTML required to render the style block(s) into `source/styleblocks`.
 Style block templates need to start with an _, e.g. _buttons.html.erb.

-After this, you can render a style block on any page and anywhere by writing:
+After this, you can render a style block on any page and anywhere by writing something like:

 	<%= styleblock 'buttons', section: '1.1' %>